jonahs99/mbrot/README.md

 # Yet another mandelbrot set visualization

-My plan is to randomly sample points within viewing pixels.
-Then the contributing points for each pixel can be averaged so that we get some nice anti-aliasing.
+!(sample output)[out.png]

-Should be easy!
+Go has built-in support for complex numbers!
+The visualization above is colored according to the number of iterations before the coordinate diverges.
+Multiple points are randomly sampled within each pixel to get some anti-aliasing.